 These disposal sites offer a free, safe and convenient way of proper disposal.
 You can go to any of these sites, dispose of the medications, and there are no questions asked.

-Needle Access & Disposal: Through the Erie County ESAP (Expanded Syringe Access Program), the Erie County Department of Health (along with representatives from the fields of Diabetes, HIV/AIDS, business, sanitation, law enforcement, pharmacy, spiritual, government, medicine and lay persons) created a partnership to safely dispose of used needles, syringes & lancets free of charge.
+Through the Erie County Expanded Syringe Access Program (ESAP), the Erie County Department of Health, along with representatives from the fields of Diabetes, HIV/AIDS, business, sanitation, law enforcement, pharmacy, spiritual, government, medicine and lay persons, created a partnership to safely dispose of used needles, syringes & lancets free of charge.

-Disposal is now very convenient to county residents through the establishment of kiosk disposal sites in many pharmacies, police agencies, Community Based Organizations and Diabetes Specialty Centers.
+Disposal is a very convenient and safe way to properly dispose of these items.
+Disposal kiosks are found in many pharmacies, police agencies, Community Based Organizations and Diabetes Specialty Care locations.

-The Erie County Department of Health is a distribution site for limited free medical supplies such as syringes, band aids, cotton, alcohol wipes, etc. for Erie County residents.
-For more information, contact Liese Ness at (716) 858-4752.
+The Erie County Department of Health (ECDOH) is a distribution site for limited free medical supplies, such as syringes, band aids, cotton, alcohol wipes, etc. for Erie County residents.